paladique/sandbox/sandbox/nothotdog.md

 ![new function](media/nothotdog/new-function.png)

 For more details on these tools, please see the [official docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs).

+Additionally, a NuGet reference was set to the [Microsoft.ProjectOxford.Vision](https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/) package, which contains the API to call the Computer Vision API from .NET.

 The steps above have already done in the [sample project](https://github.com/BrianPeek/NotHotdogFunc), and a function named **NotHotdog** was created.
 The code for the function is only a few lines.
 Here's a very condensed version (see the [source code](https://github.com/BrianPeek/NotHotdogFunc/blob/master/NotHotdog.cs) for the full version).